-Includes \$3.4B in Multi Family that is included in residential mortgages in the Supplementary Financial Information package.
-Includes US\$1.7B in loans that are included in other industries in the Supplementary Financial Information package but are included because of the nature of the security.
+- 1 Includes \$3.5B in Multi Family that is reported in residential mortgages in the Supplementary Financial Information package. - Includes US\$1.7B in loans that are reported in other industries in the Supplementary Financial Information package, but are included here because of the nature of the security.
 Incorporates security pledged; equivalent to S&P/Moody's rating of BBB-/Baa3 or higher.